Synthetic bootstrapped pretraining

 \subsection{Ablation on data mixture ratio}

 When performing joint training on a mixture of real and synthesized documents for the final SBP run, a natural question arises: how much fraction of synthesized documents to include.
-In \S\ref{sec:experiment-results}, we discussed that we utilized $\|\Spre\|=$75B for the 200B-scale experiment and $\|\Spre\|=$125B for the 1T-scale experiment.
+In \S\ref{sec:experiment-results}, we discussed that we utilized $\|\Spre\|=$75B for the 200B-scale experiment, $\|\Spre\|=$125B for the 1T-scale (3B) experiment, and $\|\Spre\|=$250B for the 1T-scale (6B) experiment.
 In this section, we present ablation experiments for this design choice.

 \paragraph{200B-scale} At this smaller scale, we perform a comprehensive sweep over five possible values of $\|\Spre\|\in \{$0B, 25B, 50B, 75B, 100B$\}$.
 As seen in Figure \ref{fig:mixture-sweep-small}, different benchmarks exhibit varying behavior when more synthetic data is included during training: the perplexity (OpenWebText2 and LAMBADA) decreases monotonically with increasing synthetic data, while most QA benchmarks display a peak around $\|\Spre\|$ = 75B.